bawjensen/dotfiles/README.md

 dotfiles
 ========

-All my dotfiles (mostly just .bashrc and .bash_profile...)
+All my dotfiles (mostly just .bashrc and .bash_profile...).
+Has branches for each of the common OS's I use (currently just Mac OSX and Ubuntu).

 Make sure to symlink from the home directory to the dotfiles in this repo, removing the old file: